Official article by Virginia Tech (PDF).

 Ariana comes to The Slade Lab from Costa Rica, and we are very excited to have her energy and infectious enthusiasm.
 She will be working on a secret class of outer membrane and secreted proteins to characterize their role in host-pathogens and disease induced by intracellular bacteria.
 Welcome Ariana!
 Learn more about Ariana and all of the other members in the lab on our People page.

+December 2016 - The Slade Lab is on it's first paper from The Allen Lab of Virginia Tech on the role of IRAK-M in mucosal defense!
 We are very excited to be a part of a great study by Coy Allen and colleagues on Enhanced Mucosal Defense and Reduced Tumor Burden in Mice with the Compromised Negative Regulator IRAK-M. Nice job to lead author Daniel Rothschild, and we look forward to many more great publications together!

+November 2016 - The Slade and Verbridge Labs receive a grant to support an REU on 3D tissue modeling of host-pathogen interactions.
 The Institute for Critical Technology and Applied Science (ICTAS) has awarded PIs Daniel Slade (Biochemistry) and Scott Verbridge (Biomedical Engineering) a generous seed grant to support research at the interface of tissue engineering and microbiology to develop a program to potentially recruit top talent to perform research at Virginia Tech through an NSF Research Experience for Undergraduates program.
 We thank ICTAS and will make the most of this oppoortunity!

 Matt comes to us on loan from Wofford College, where he is a triple science major with a career trajectory in academia.
 Thanks to very generous and philanthropic donors to Wofford, Matt will spend 12 weeks honing his wet lab skills, and will be on a project characterizing virulence factors outside of the autotransporter family.
 Welcome Matt!
 Learn more about Matt

-Yueying (AKA, Qiao Qiao) is ready to jump in the lab to learn protein purification and kickstart her bioinformatics career.
+Yueying (AKA, Qiao-Qiao) is ready to jump in the lab to learn protein purification and kickstart her bioinformatics career.
 The youngest member of the group and a rising Sophomore, we know that her youth and energy will make her a vital assett.
 Welcome Qiao Qiao!
 Learn more about Qiao Qiao

 Blake becomes the second graduate student in the lab, and he is excited to begin his journey working with uncharacterized autotransporters.
 We know that he will bring an unparalleled energy to the group, and he's already off to a fast start.
 Welcome Blake!
 Learn more about Blake